A 5-Step Strategy for Investing in Dividend Stocks

 Step 4: Diversify wisely

-You could put all of your money into that one company, but most people would (quite rightly) say that was crazy.
+You could put all of your money into that one company, but most people would (quite rightly) say that was extremely risky.
 Alternatively, you might decide to invest 1% into it.
 But what would be the point of that?
-If the share price doubled, you would make a measly 1% capital gain.
+If the share price doubled, your portfolio would increase in value by a mere 1%.

 Limit your maximum position size